Keep things Clean and Simple.

 HTTPS is a website security protocol.
 It encrypts your website communications and protects both user and host from eavesdropping.
 Make sure you have implemented HTTPS on your website.

-Other Simple Ways To Improve UX Design
+More Simple Ways To Improve UX

 When a person visits a website, they already expect to be provided with a wonderful experience.